 On hot days, take your dog for their walk or exercise session during the morning or evening hours, when it’s cooler outside and less humid, or take shorter walks in areas that are heavily shaded.
 Always watch for signs of overheating.

-Look out for heat exhaustion
+Look out for signs of heat exhaustion

 Signs of overheating could include difficulty breathing, excessive panting, increased heart and respiratory rate, drooling, weakness, stupor, seizures, bloody diarrhea, vomiting or collapsing.
 If you suspect your pet is suffering from heat exhaustion, apply cool, wet cloths to his pads, belly and head, and contact your veterinarian immediately.